 The marine ice sheet instability (MISI) hypothesises a possible collapse of West Antarctica as a consequence of global warming.
 This process, first proposed in the 1970s (Weertman, 1974; Thomas and Bentley, 1978), was recently theoretically confirmed and demonstrated in numerical models (Schoof, 2007; Pattyn et al., 2012).
 It arises from thinning and eventually flotation of the ice near the grounding line, which moves the latter into deeper water where the ice is thicker.
 Thicker ice results in increased ice flux, which further thins (and eventually floats) the ice, resulting in further retreat into deeper water (and thicker ice) and so on.
 This is especially true when the bedrock deepens toward the interior of the ice sheet, i.e., a retrograde bed slope, as is the case for the West Antarctic ice sheet.
 The possibility that some glaciers, such as Pine Island Glacier and Thwaites Glacier, are already undergoing MISI has been suggested (Rignot et al., 2014; Christianson et al., 2016).
 Thwaites Glacier is currently in a less-buttressed state, and several simulations using state-of-the-art ice sheet models indicate continued mass loss and possibly MISI or MISI-like behaviour even under present climatic conditions (Joughin et al., 2014; Nias et al., 2016; Seroussi et al., 2017).
 However, rapid grounding line retreat due to MISI or MISI-like behaviour remains highly dependent on the subtleties of subglacial topography (Waibel et al., 2018), limiting the predictive behaviour of the onset of MISI.
 In other words, geography matters.

 The marine ice cliff instability (MICI) hypothesises collapse of ice cliffs that become unstable and fall down if higher than ∼90 m above sea level, leading to major the collapse of ice sheets during past warms periods [Pollard et al., 2015; DeConto and Pollard, 2016].
 MICI is a process that facilitates and enhances Marine Ice Sheet Instability through a decrease in ice-shelf buttressing.
 MICI relies on the assumption of perfect plastic rheology to represent failure.
-Cliff instability requires an a priori collapse of ice shelves, and is favoured by hydro-fracturing through the increase of water pressure in surface crevasses, which increases the opening term (Bassis and Walker, 2012; Nick et al., 2013; Pollard et al., 2015).
+Cliff instability requires an a priori collapse of ice shelves and is favoured by hydro-fracturing through the increase of water pressure in surface crevasses, which increases the opening term (Bassis and Walker, 2012; Nick et al., 2013; Pollard et al., 2015).
 Whether MICI is necessary to explain Pliocene high sea level stands has been questioned recently (Edwards et al., 2019).

 International model intercomparisons on marine ice sheet models (MISMIP; MISMIP3d) greatly improved those models in terms of representing grounding-line migration numerically by conforming them to known analytical solutions (Pattyn et al. 2012; 2013).
 These numerical experiments demonstrated that in order to resolve grounding-line migration in marine ice-sheet models, a sufficient high spatial resolution needs to be applied, since membrane stresses need to be resolved across the grounding line to guarantee mechanical coupling.
 The inherent change in basal friction occurring across the grounding line – zero friction below the ice shelf – requires high spatial resolution (e.g., <1 km for Pine Island Glacier; Gladstone et al., 2012) for an accurate representation of grounding-line migration.
 Therefore, a series of ice-sheet models have implemented a spatial grid refinement, mainly for the purpose of accurate data assimilation (Cornford et al., 2015; Gillet-Chaulet et al., 2012, Morlighem et al., 2010), but also for further transient simulations where the adaptive mesh approach enables the finest grid to follow the grounding-line migration (Cornford et al, 2013; 2016).
 These higher spatial resolutions of the order of hundreds of meters in the vicinity of grounding lines also poses new challenges on data management for modelling purposes (Durand et al., 2011).